Raquel Welch: Stage

 In December 1972, Welch made her nightclub debut at the Las Vegas Hilton; her act preceded Elvis Presley's.
 Over the next decade, she took her nightclub act to other venues, and starred in television specials featuring her singing and dancing.
 She released the dance single "This Girl's Back In Town", which peaked at No. 29 on Billboards dance club chart in 1988, along with a music video.

 In December 1981, Welch starred on Broadway in Woman of the Year for two weeks, filling in for Lauren Bacall in the title role while Bacall was on vacation.
 Critics were so enthusiastic about Welch's performance, she was invited back to perform the role again for six months in 1982.

 In 1997, Welch starred on Broadway in Victor/Victoria, following Julie Andrews and Liza Minnelli in the title role.
-Theatre critic Jamie Portman wrote that her glamor made Welch "scarcely believable as the vulnerable Victoria and totally unbelievable as the swaggering tuxedoed Victor", but that she at least "earns high marks for valor" for attempting to breathe life into "the misbegotten musical version of Victor/Victoria".
+Theatre critic Jamie Portman wrote that her glamour made Welch "scarcely believable as the vulnerable Victoria and totally unbelievable as the swaggering tuxedoed Victor", but that she at least "earns high marks for valor" for attempting to breathe life into "the misbegotten musical version of Victor/Victoria".